-- Madoff litigation.
-Acting on several pieces of litigation arising out of the massive international fraud perpetrated by Bernard Madoff through the largest ever Ponzi scheme in which investors lost almost $65bn.
-This has included acting on behalf of investment fund managers in a claim brought against them by individual investors for having invested and lost the entirety of the sums in fund in Madoff’s Ponzi scheme and on behalf of the private individual, Mrs Sonja Kohn, in defending claims worth US $19bn that have been brought by the trustee in the US liquidation of Bernard L. Madoff Investment Securities LLC (with Terence Mowschenson QC)
+- Madoff litigation: acting on several pieces of litigation arising out of the massive international fraud perpetrated by Bernard Madoff through the largest ever Ponzi scheme in which investors lost almost $65bn.
+This has included acting on behalf of investment fund managers in a claim brought against them by individual investors for having invested and lost the entirety of the sums in fund in Madoff’s Ponzi scheme and on behalf of the private individual, Mrs Sonja Kohn, in defending claims worth US $19bn that have been brought by the trustee in the US liquidation of Bernard L. Madoff Investment Securities LLC;

-- Chapman -v- Vigar.
-Acting for the director and majority shareholder of a private company in relation to successful proceedings concerning the ownership of certain shares in the company which had been settled on a workers’ trust that had failed (with Thomas Seymour).
+- Chapman -v- Vigar: Acting for the director and majority shareholder of a private company in relation to successful proceedings concerning the ownership of certain shares in the company which had been settled on a workers’ trust that had failed;

-- Langstone Leisure Limited -v- Willers.
-Acting for a company on its ongoing claims against its former managing director based on negligence and breaches of fiduciary duty in relation to the costs incurred by the company in funding litigation brought by the liquidator of a debtor company (with Terence Mowschenson QC).
+- Langstone Leisure Limited -v- Willers: acting for a company on its ongoing claims against its former managing director based on negligence and breaches of fiduciary duty in relation to the costs incurred by the company in funding litigation brought by the liquidator of a debtor company;

-- Re Nortel Networks UK Pension Fund.
-Advising the trustee of the Nortel Networks UK Pension Scheme in regulatory proceedings that involved substantial issues of company valuation where a single company in an interdependent group fails to be valued (with Michael Tennet QC).
+- Re Nortel Networks UK Pension Fund: Advising the trustee of the Nortel Networks UK Pension Scheme in regulatory proceedings that involved substantial issues of company valuation where a single company in an interdependent group fails to be valued;

-- Advising on a number of company law and partnership issues arising in the context of a large international farming partnership dispute.
-This case involved not only a number of complex legal issues but also the sensitive handling of what was a particularly acrimonious partnership dissolution.
+- advising on a number of company law and partnership issues arising in the context of a large international farming partnership This case involved not only a number of complex legal issues but also the sensitive handling of what was a particularly acrimonious partnership dissolution;

-- Advising on and successfully obtaining numerous wind-up petitions on behalf of creditors of companies.
+- advising on and successfully obtaining numerous winding-up petitions on behalf of creditors of companies.